-Today is World Down Syndrome Day, a day to create awareness and dispel myths.
+Today is the tenth anniversary of World Down Syndrome Day, a day to create awareness and dispel myths.
 The National Down Syndrome Society explains the disorder this way:

 “In every cell in the human body there is a nucleus, where genetic material is stored in genes.
 Genes carry the codes responsible for all of our inherited traits and are grouped along rod-like structures called chromosomes.
 Typically, the nucleus of each cell contains 23 pairs of chromosomes, half of which are inherited from each parent.
 Down syndrome occurs when an individual has a full or partial extra copy of chromosome 21.

 This additional genetic material alters the course of development and causes the characteristics associated with Down syndrome.
 A few of the common physical traits of Down syndrome are low muscle tone, small stature, an upward slant to the eyes, and a single deep crease across the center of the palm - although each person with Down syndrome is a unique individual and may possess these characteristics to different degrees, or not at all.”